Customer Relationship Management: Customer retention as a competitive advantage

 Know the value of a good customer experience

-It’s important to note that if you do use CRM tools, you need to instruct your employees carefully on how to use them.
+Please note: If you do use CRM tools, you need to instruct your employees carefully on how to use them.
 Everyone in your team should know precisely how to enter data and maintain files.
-Because this data forms the basis for future actions.
-High quality data can save you a lot of trouble.
+Good collaboration ensures high data quality here, which can save you a lot of trouble.

 Don’t neglect traditional Relationship Management